rjgotten/jquery-mvc/README.md

 View & view mediators
 ---------------------

 The view component of the MVC pattern should focus on two things.
 First, it should focus on presenting data to the user.
 Second, it should focus on monitoring the user's interaction with interactive user interface components.
 The view delegates its actions to a series of view mediators, custom-built by the programmer.
-View mediators registered with the model may listen for notifications carrying fresh data or may send notifications carrying user input.
+View mediators registered with the view may listen for notifications carrying fresh data or may send notifications carrying user input.
 To display changed data Mediators might directly manipulate the DOM, but they can also rely on other jQuery plugins or on jQuery UI widgets.
 The underlying implementation is left to the programmer.

 ### An example: a simple incrementing counter (continued)